Meridian Community College provides a variety of campus organizations, special interest groups and social activities for students.

 Gives students an opportunity to share their talents through the expression of gospel music and to fellowship with others while serving as musical ambassadors for the College.

 Open to all students who enjoy singing together, socially connecting and pursuing musical excellence in a diverse community while building memories to last a lifetime.

 Serves as MCC’s recruiting corps.
 Ivy Leaguers serve as tour guides, assist with recruiting events, and represent the college in the community.

 - Intramural Sports

-Includes sports such as 3 on 3 basketball, 3 on 3 soccer, volleyball, bowling and many others.
-Made up of current MCC students both male and female.
+Includes sports such as 3-on-3 basketball, 3 on 3 soccer, volleyball, bowling and many others.
+Teams are made up of current MCC students, both male and female.

 - Dimensions Performance Group

-Composed of MCC Students to showcase musical performance talents.
-Performance on and off campus.
+Composed of MCC students to showcase musical performance talents.
+Perform on and off campus.

 - Baptist Student Union (BSU)